 All the potential sites for new homes identified to us have been independently assessed.
 This led to a shortlisting exercise whereby the worst performing sites were sifted out.
-The findings of this work were published in July 2015, setting out whether or not a site should be taken forward for further detailed assessment as part of meeting the one of the growth distribution strategy options.
+The findings of this work were published in July 2015, setting out whether or not a site should be taken forward for further detailed assessment.
 The list of shortlisted sites was updated in October 2015.
 This work can be found here.
+The detailed assessments of shortlisted sites, along with your feedback from this consultation, will be helpful to us when deciding on the final strategy, and in deciding which specific sites should be developed to deliver that strategy.